Neil Foster: Rebel tour and retirement

 During the 1989 Fourth Test, an England rebel tour to South Africa was announced, with Foster one of the touring party with Mike Gatting as captain.
 At the time Foster had been one of England's leading bowlers, taking more wickets than any other England bowler in the 1989 Ashes series in spite of only playing three Tests.
 All rebel players were banned for five years from Test cricket.

 Foster got a recall from the selectors in 1993, replacing Phillip DeFreitas in the Second Ashes test.
 It was his first Test for four years.
 He became the fourth South African rebel to be rehabilitated, after Gatting, John Emburey and Paul Jarvis, and his selection was designed to bring more aggression to the English attack.
 But on a docile pitch at Foster's least favourite Test ground, his recall was not a success.
-Foster opened the bowling with Andrew Caddick, and the Australians scored 632 for 4 declared.
+Foster opened the bowling with Andy Caddick, and the Australians scored 632 for 4 declared.
 England lost by an innings and 62 runs.
 Foster played only one more county game before retiring that year.